top of page

 Wilkinson

-Hammers had the advantage of the breeze in the opening half but the visiting Brentford were the more dangerous.
-Shanks tested Kitchen with a good drive then Blackburn went close at the other end.
-Bridgeman missed a splendid chance when well placed and then forced Whittacker to make a fine save moments later.
-Cross and Hartley gave Kitchen some work to do then Whittacker tipped another effort from Bridgeman over the bar.
+Although the Hammers had the benefit of the breeze in the opening half, it was Brentford who looked the sharper outfit early on.
+Shanks opened proceedings with a firm drive that Kitchen handled cleanly, before Blackburn went close at the opposite end.
+Bridgeman then squandered a fine chance when well placed, only to force Whittacker into an excellent save moments later.
+Cross and Hartley kept Kitchen busy with further efforts, and Whittacker was again called upon to tip another Bridgeman attempt over the bar.

 NORWICH CITY